ADOPT A SENIOR PET

 While puppies keep their owners busy with training (and protecting the furniture!), seniors have less impact on their owners’ home and lifestyle.
 They’re already trained, and they let their owners get a good night’s sleep.

-It is often assumed that an older animal will be more expensive to keep due to age-related complaints, but this can be minimised.
-Animal shelters put a lot of effort into giving their animals the best veterinary care before rehoming them.
-If the new owner pays attention to key issues such as providing a balanced diet, an appropriate level of exercise and mental stimulation, they can give their senior pet a long life with only occasional visits to the vet.
+Animal shelters put effort into giving their animals the best veterinary care before rehoming to minimise costs for the new owner.
+If the new owner pays attention to key issues such as a balanced diet, appropriate exercise and mental stimulation, they can give their senior pet a long life with only occasional visits to the vet.